Setting up the environment#

 Check out https://autogis-site.readthedocs.io/en/latest/course-info/installing-miniconda.html for another tutorial of the setup we go through in this chapter, namely installing Miniconda (see Installing Miniconda) and Python packages (see Installing packages).

-To start the miniconda command line, locate the Anaconda Prompt (Miniconda3) entry in your Start menu (Fig. 8).
+To start the miniconda command line, locate the Anaconda Prompt (Miniconda3) entry in your Start menu (Fig. 8), and click on it.

 You should see a command line window (Fig. 9).
 Just like in any command-line interface, you can type and execute commands.
 For the purposes of this book, you need to be familiar with the following commands: